 So you need to stop thinking of your home as your home, but rather a product that you’re trying to sell.
 You would do the same thing when selling your car, so do it for your home.

 Detailing your home can get you a better price in a shorter time, and can help you stand out in the crowded marketplace.
 If you’re willing to make the commitment of time, and small investment of money, you will see the difference in buyer impressions.
-Your Better Homes and Gardens Rand Realty agent can guide you through the process of detailing your home, and can recommend cleaning and storage professionals if you need them.
+Your Rand Realty agent can guide you through the process of detailing your home, and can recommend cleaning and storage professionals if you need them.